ThomasGueldner/thomas.gueldner/docs/user-guide/en/view/otama-template-system.md

 We've used paragraph tags (\<p\> \</p\>) around the @hello mark.
 In the mark you may only use alphanumeric characters and the underscore '_'.
 Do not use anything else.

 Next, we’ll look at the presentation logic file in C++ code.
 We need to associate the C++ code with the mark made above.
-We write as follows.
+We write this as follows.

 ```
  @hello ~ eh("Hello world");
 ```

-We then build, run the app, and then view will output the following results.
+We then build, run the app, and then the view will output the following results.

 ```html
 <p>Hello world</p>
 ```

-I'll explain a little.
 The tilde (~) that connects the C++ code with the mark that was intended for the presentation logic means effectively "substitute the contents of the right side for the content of the element marked".
 We remember that the eh() method outputs the value that is passed.

 In other words, the content between the p tags (blank in this case) is replaced with "Hello world".
 The data-tf attribute will then disappear entirely.